Integrating GAAP and Customer Environments

 - Enter a unique Process Name.
-Intelligent Automation automatically assigns a Process UUID for a new process.
+GAAP automatically assigns a Process UUID for a new process.
 This UUID stays with this Process until the Process is deleted.

 - Enter any parameters that will be required in the request from VUI.
 These parameters will be used by the process as it is executing.
 If the request does not contain these parameters, it will be rejected.